 - Potato chips

-The big fat controversy is around our understanding of how saturated fats affect risk of heart disease.
-Saturated fats are found in animal foods, such as red and processed meat, higher fat poultry, higher fat dairy, and animal fats like butter, ghee, lard and cream.
-Saturated fats are also found in plant sources that are solid at room temperature, such as coconut oil and palm oil.
+The big fat controversy is around our understanding of how saturated fats affect the risk of heart disease.
+Saturated fats are found in animal foods, such as red and processed meat, higher fat poultry, higher fat dairy, and animal fats like butter, ghee, lard, and cream.
+Saturated fats are also found in plant sources that are solid at room temperatures, such as coconut oil and palm oil.

 From the best available evidence, what we know is that saturated fats lead to an increase in “LDL” or lousy cholesterol.
 In other words, high “LDL” levels can increase the risk of heart disease.
 However, a few recent studies suggest that there was no association between eating saturated fats and heart disease.